buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ## Optional Combat Maneuvers

-These combat Actions are at the Narrator' \*\*s discretion, who may grant them or not. **Each maneuver counts as an Attack Action** regarding the multi-attack penalties.
+These combat Actions are at the Game Master' \*\*s discretion, who may grant them or not. **Each maneuver counts as an Attack Action** regarding the multi-attack penalties.

 When these maneuvers are performed by opponents and the values for Attack Roll, Athletics, Deceive... are not specified, oppose the check with the Saving Throw indicated after the Action cost and the suggested modifiers (Size...).